What computer can I use at CSE?

 We provide one computer at a time and replace (or upgrade) that computer if it cannot perform normal, daily tasks.

-In most cases the computer will be funded just by general school equipment funds.
+In most cases the computer will be funded just by general school equipment funds, but your supervisor can contribute research funds if specifically needed.

 You must return the computer to CSE at the time you stop working at CSE.